 When email doesn’t work it’s rarely to do with email as a channel.
 It’s usually because you’re sending the wrong messages to the wrong people.

 It also highlights something that we’ve talked about a few times.
 All B2B businesses should be taking LinkedIn seriously.

 There is a tendency to see LinkedIn as trivial and websites as important because websites are where leads used to come from.
 This is no longer the case.

-LinkedIn is a proven lead generation channel.
-If you want to make better use of it, here are a few links that will help:
+LinkedIn is a proven lead gen channel.
+If you want to make better use of it, here are a few articles that will help: